zspitz/ExpressionTreeVisualizer/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request - String rendering library
+name: Feature request
-about: Suggest an idea for the string rendering library
+about: Suggest an idea for the visualizer
 title: ''
-labels: code-gen, enhancement
+labels: enhancement, visualizer ui
 assignees: ''

 ---

-**Version info**
+**Version info:**

- - .NET Core / .NET Framework version:
+- Visual Studio version:
+- Visualizer location: [VS install path, or Documents subfolder]
- - Version: [either NuGet package version / GitHub release version, or commit]
+- Version: [GitHub release version or project commit]

+Note that the visualizer location and version can be found at the bottom of the **Settings** popup (click the gear icon).

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-If this is related to a specific expression, also provide the `DebugView` of the expression.
+**Screenshots**
+If applicable, add screenshots to help explain the problem you are trying to solve.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.